 Audiologists are the professionals trained to identify, treat, and prevent hearing loss.

 Their role is both a clinical and a counseling one.
-Holding a master’s or doctoral degree, they are well qualified to diagnose the degree and type of hearing loss and to determine whether medical evaluation is necessary.
+Holding a doctoral degree (required for new audiologists since 2007) or a Master’s degree, they are well qualified to diagnose the severity and type of hearing loss and to determine whether medical evaluation is necessary.

 A comprehensive hearing evaluation typically includes:

 - A review of personal and family hearing history

 - A review of medical history and medications that may affect hearing

 - An ear exam to rule out earwax, infection, and other ear canal or eardrum abnormalities (sometimes earwax may be removed)

 - Pure tone thresholds—measurement of the softest level each ear can hear tones of various pitches, first with earphones and then with a device placed on the bony area behind your ear

 - Speech recognition thresholds—measurement of the softest level each ear can understand speech (usually easy two-syllable words)

 - Word recognition scores—measurement of the percentage of special one-syllable words each ear can understand when the volume is just right.